appreciated/maven-springboot-electron/README.md

 * `target\electron\springboot-on-electron-darwin-x64`
 * `target\electron\springboot-on-electron-win32-x64`

-When using Mac OS or linux, `wine` is required to build `windows` (check the maven build for further information).
+When using Mac OS or Linux, `wine` is required to build `windows` (check the maven build for further information).

 When using Windows, admin privileges are required to build `darwin` (check the maven build for further information).

 ## Shipping OpenJDK
-Since not all your users have a JVM available via the classpath a OpenJDK 8 will be packed into the electron builds
+Since not all your users have a JVM available via the classpath an OpenJDK 8 will be packed into the electron builds

 ## Documentation
 * [Configure electron Application](https://github.com/appreciated/maven-springboot-electron/tree/master/src/main/javascript)